YuliaRozental/NYU-SD-01-B-reference-notes/dom.md

 The `document` object includes a very useful `.querySelector()` method.
 By providing any CSS selector in the parentheses, we can "grab" the _first_ element that matches the selector.

-You can use the same syntax you use to target elements in CSS.
+You can use the same syntax you use to target elements in CSS, except the selector must be a _string_ (i.e., encased in quotes).

 Examples: